RotorHazard/RotorHazard/doc/Software Setup.md

 pip install -r requirements.txt
 ```

-### 8. Setup Config File
+### 8. Configuration File
-In the "src/server" directory, use the following command to copy the *config-dist.json* file to *config.json*:
+When the RotorHazard server is run for the first time, it will create (in the "src/server" directory) a "config.json" file.
+The file will contain default values, including these:
 ```
-cp config-dist.json config.json
+"ADMIN_USERNAME": "admin",
+"ADMIN_PASSWORD": "rotorhazard"
 ```
-Enter the command `nano config.json` to edit the *config.json* file and modify the ADMIN_USERNAME and ADMIN_PASSWORD values.
-These are the login credentials you will need to enter (in the browser popup window) to access the pages reserved for the race director (i.e., the *Settings* and *Run* pages).
-Then save and exit the editor (CTRL-X, Y, ENTER).
+These are the login credentials you will need to enter in (to the browser popup window) to access the pages reserved for the race director (i.e., the *Settings* and *Run* pages).

+The "config.json" file may be edited to alter the configuration settings, but this must only be done while the RotorHazard server is not running (otherwise the changes will be overwritten).
+When the server starts up, if it detects that the "config.json" has been updated, it will load the settings and then create a backup copy of the file (with a filename in the form "config_bkp_YYYYMMDD_hhmmss.json").

-Note that the contents of the *config.json* file must in valid JSON format.
+Note that the contents of the "config.json" file must in valid JSON format.
 A validator utility like [JSONLint](https://jsonlint.com/) can be used to check for syntax errors.

 ----------------------------------------------------------------------------